Method SplitFlags

 SplitFlags<T>(T, SplitFlagsOptions)

 Splits the value into the defined flags that make up the value, plus any remainder (if ExcludeRemainder is not set).
+Defined flags are returned in ascending order based on the highest bits set.

 Declaration